Dental Technology Glossary

 Formerly called Google My Business, the Google Business Profile is the single most important marketing asset for any local service business, including dental practices.
 It displays the business name, hours, phone number, website, photos, and — critically — the star rating and reviews.

-When a patient searches for an endodontist after being referred by their GP, the GBP is usually the first thing they see.
+When a patient searches for a specialist after being referred by their GP, the GBP is usually the first thing they see.
 A well-maintained profile with a high star rating, recent reviews, and responsive replies converts referrals into booked appointments.

 Compliance